turnerlabs/lnpf-base/README.md

 # base-images
 Dockerhub Base Images

-This is the linux, nginx, php, fpm (lnpf) base image.
+This is the linux, nginx, php, fpm (lnpf) base alpine image.

 Have fun.